aleferna12/colordict/README.md

         color_list = grad.n_colors(n, stripped=True)

-    - The returned list will never include the first and last color values of the list you used to create the LinearGrad instance, unless you set "stripped=False", in which case they will always be present
+    - The returned list will never include the first and last color values of the list you used to create the `LinearGrad` instance, unless you set `stripped=False`, in which case they will always be present

-- "grad.colors" represents the color values loaded in the gradient originally
+- `grad.colors` represents the color values loaded in the gradient originally

 - Example: